yownas/sd-webui-lua/README.md

 # Usage

-It way too early to even try writing some sort of guide.
-You can see all (I hope) functions if you open up the "Lua Extras..." at the bottom, but the best way to get started is probably by looking in the `examples` folder and tinker with those.
+It too early to try writing some sort of proper guide.
+But all functions should be listed if you open up the "Lua Extras..." at the bottom, but the best way to get started is probably by looking in the `examples` folder and tinker with those.
+There are also some information in the wiki.

 ![sd-webui-lua](https://github.com/yownas/sd-webui-lua/assets/13150150/f5bbd9f0-1519-4219-8ff0-a296c4ec1172)

+# Why?

+This project started as a joke, but quickly turned into a fun way to dig into and learn more about the code behind the webui.
+It also turned out to be a fun tool to generate images in weird ways that normally isn't really possible through the webui.
+So, is this an amazing tool to help you generate beautiful images?
+No. But it will probably be fun to play with if you know a little about how Stable Diffusion works, but not enough to be comfortable to write your own code from scratch.

+With this extension you can let the webui do the heavy lifting but still have access to poke at things on a fairly low level.

 # Issues & todo